 Practice Settings and Learning Experiences

-In the safety net clinics, additional emphasis is placed on managing chronic illnesses for patients who cannot afford to pay for medical services or medication.
+Additional emphasis is placed on managing chronic illnesses for patients who cannot afford to pay for medical services or medication.
 Residents will learn to overcome challenging socioeconomic and cultural barriers.
 Our safety net clinics have been recognized by 3 national organizations for clinical pharmacy practice excellence (ASHP, APhA, AACP).
-Our program developed at tool that is being used nationally by healthcare organizations to track medication therapy interventions and describe the medication-related problems (including medication safety issues) identified and resolved by pharmacists.
+Our program developed a tool that is being used nationally by healthcare organizations to track medication therapy interventions and describe the medication-related problems (including medication safety issues) identified and resolved by pharmacists.
 Residents in this program are consistently involved in the development and enhancement of clinical pharmacy services in new and established practice settings.
 Each year brings new opportunities for growth and practice expansion.

 Goals for this set of learning experiences are to: